-When he first entered the U.S. Senate chambers in 1891 – on a pass courtesy of Wyoming Senator Joseph M. Carey – could John B. Kendrick have dreamed that in twenty-five short years he would be entering the chamber again, this time as Wyoming’s newest senator?
+WHEN HE FIRST entered the U.S. Senate chamber in 1891 – on a pass courtesy of Wyoming Senator Joseph M. Carey – could John B. Kendrick have dreamed that in twenty-five short years he would be entering the chamber again, this time as Wyoming’s newest senator?
 For a man who began his working life as an orphaned, ill-educated and penniless cowboy, such dreams must have seemed impossible.
 But fulfill them he did, becoming not only a politician of national standing, but a successful rancher, millionaire businessman, effective governor and proud family man as well.

 Political Cartoon, Casper Tribune, 1922

 A Whole-House Exhibit at the Trail End State Historic Site

 John B. Kendrick to Eula W. Kendrick, 1912